NTPC to float tender for buying farm stubble

 A large number of farmers particularly in Punjab and Haryana are burning the farm stubble/straw, which causes air pollution, in the absence of viable alternatives.

-"On an average a farmers get around 2 tonnes of stubble or straw in an acre.
+"On an average a farmer gets around 2 tonnes of stubble or straw in an acre.
 NTPC will bring a tender to buy the pellets of this farm residue in next few days at a rate of Rs 5,500 per tonne," Singh said at a press conference.

 Power Secretary A K Bhalla however told reporters that the stubble pellets procured for power plants may not be used for this season, but the system will be in place.